mmtmn/riemann-hypothesis/README.md

 # single_buckets_checker.py
 This code stops as soon as it finds a bucket where only one bucket contains all the prime numbers and no non-prime numbers, while the other buckets contain only non-prime numbers.

-### numbers: 1000
-Found an experiment with one exclusive prime bucket in 150 bucket experiment.
-Bucket7 has all the primes and no non-primes.